Granite Countertops and Radiation

 The Alabama Department of Public Health, along with the U.S. Environmental Protection Agency and the U.S. Surgeon General, encourages everyone to test their home for radon.
 As a public service the Alabama Radon Program is currently giving away free radon test kits to Alabama residents.
 (See: Where Do I Get a Radon Test Kit?)

 For more information about the possibility of radon gas coming from granite countertops, please see the EPA’s Frequently Asked Questions about this issue.
 Some additional information about this issue may be found on the Health Physics Society’s website.

-For information on radiation surveys and general information on radon, contact David Turberville toll-free at 1-800-582-1866 or by email.
+For information on radiation surveys and general information on radon, contact Nick Swindall toll-free at 1-800-582-1866 or by email.
 For email contact, please add "radiation surveys" or "general information" in the subject line.